 Allison Kasirer was as prepared as a mama could be for her twin babes.
-After being diagnosed with “unexplained infertility,” Allison endured rounds of IUI, IVF and a miscarriage, before becoming pregnant with twin boys Jacob and Freddy.
-As the founder of FertileGirl, a line of nutrition bars for pre-pregnancy women, she’d met enough twin moms to know that breastfeeding tandem would be challenging.
-But there were some postpartum challenges she just couldn’t prepare for.
-Below, Allison shares her feeding journey, and why “mothering yourself” is the first step in mothering your babies.
+After being diagnosed with “unexplained infertility," Allison endured rounds of IUI, IVF and a miscarriage, before becoming pregnant with twin boys Jacob and Freddy.
+As the founder of Robyn, a digital community with maternal wellness tools, resources, and specialists, she'd met enough twin moms to know that breastfeeding tandem would be challenging.
+But there were some postpartum challenges she just couldn't prepare for.
+Below, Allison shares her feeding journey, and why “mothering yourself" is the first step in mothering your babies.

 What did you envision your feeding experience to be like when you were pregnant?

 I had a very positive, flexible, and secure mindset towards feeding during my pregnancy.
 I knew that I was having twins, and I wanted to be realistic about my expectations.
 I told myself that I would try to breastfeed initially but knew that many twin moms need to supplement with formula in some way.